ThomasAKaestner/sortAPI/readme.md

 # Sort API
-This project is just a small api.
-The request takes an array.
-After sorting the array it returns it with comparisons(int) made.
+This project is just a small api which takes as a request an array/tupel.
+It can sort the array with 4 different algorithms.

 ## How to call the API
 * Post Request